ajones292/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

 Histogram of read mapping shows that there are a couple million reads being mapped to a few transcripts.

 Run DESeq2 to test for differential gene expression.
 Filter out genes with too few reads by removing all genes with counts < 15 in 18 samples.
+Received a dataset with  14,566 genes.

+### 10/16/25

+Normalized counts data through variance stabilization to achieve approximately even expression across genes with different expression patterns.

+Constructed a heatmap and cluster tree based on sample distance to determine the presence of outliers.
+There were no obvious outliers.

+PCA revealed divergence of G1 and G2 from later generations in both control and treatment groups along PC1 (~32% variance).
+G1 in treatment groups in most diverged, but G2 moves closer towards the other control and treatment groups from later generations.

+Tested for differential gene expression between treatments and generations through pairwise contrasts using the group model.
+Assessed differential gene expression between control and treatment G1 groups in the most 5 significant genes.